nemonik/hands-on-DevOps/readme.md

 - Ignore the `warning: You appear to have cloned an empty repository.` warning.
 This is perfectly normal.
 Then move into the clone of your repository via

-So that you do not commit certain files to GitLab when you push, create a `.gitignore` file with your editor with the following contents
+So, that you do not version control certain files in git, create a `.gitignore` file with your editor with the following contents

 ```
 # OS-specific